 iOS Requires You to Handle Backgrounding and Specify Cellular Usage Policies

 This section describes networking technologies and techniques that are specific to iOS, including information about captive network support, backgrounding, and making Wi-Fi-only connections.

 Restrict Cellular Networking Correctly

-There are two ways to prevent connections from being sent over Wi-Fi.
+There are two ways to prevent connections from being sent over a cellular network.
 Which method you use depends on your app’s requirements and goals.

 kSCNetworkReachabilityFlagsIsWWAN flag in the